 The \$5 million Broadhurst Science Center opened in 1998.
-The 32,000-square-foot structure houses biology, chemistry, computer laboratories, faculty offices, two demonstration/lecture halls, and one general classroom, all with multimedia video capability.
+The 32,000-square-foot structure, renovated in 2021, offers state of the art Nursing laboratories and classrooms, science and computer laboratories and faculty offices, all with 21st century learning technologies.
 The building features a 417-seat theater/auditorium used for events that enrich the life of the campus and surrounding communities.

 Adjacent to the above group of buildings is the J. Curtis McKinney II Student Union/Gymnasium.
-The building offers a full-size gymnasium, an auxiliary gym and racquetball courts.
+The building offers a full-size gymnasium and an auxiliary gym.
 The newest addition to the building is McKinney Commons, an 8,100 square-foot dining facility.
 The dining area includes a Wood Stone Oven and a cutting edge service area with cook-to-order stations offering a wide variety of food choices.
 The building also houses several classrooms and administrative offices.